Notes on solving and playing peg solitaire on a computer: Single vacancy to single survivor problems

-More commonly, the position class does change after the board is rotated or reflected.
-Problems of this type are shown in Figure~\ref{fig3}b.
+More commonly, the position class does change after the board is rotated or reflected. ``Type B" problems are shown in Figure~\ref{fig3}b.
 In this case when we rotate the board, the position class changes, but only among the 4 with single peg representatives in the holes shown in Figure~\ref{fig3}b.
 Another way to look at Figure~\ref{fig3}b is that we can begin with $(\xstart,\ystart)$ at any ``3" or ``4", and finish at any ``3" or ``4", if we allow peg solitaire jumps plus rotations and reflections of the board.
-The third type of problem on this board is given in Figure~\ref{fig3}c.
+The third ``Type C" problems are shown in Figure~\ref{fig3}c.
 The three problem types are in a sense completely separate---it is never possible to move from a SVSS problem of one type to another, even if you are allowed to rotate or reflect the board.

 Wiegleb's board (Figure~\ref{fig4}) is an extension of the standard 33-hole board and has 45 holes \cite[p.
 199--201]{Beasley}.
-Figure~\ref{fig4} shows that this board also has three types of SVSS problems, but there are more of them (36 in all, see \cite{BBWiegleb}).
-Figure~\ref{fig5} shows that the $6\times 6$ square board also has three problem types.
+Wiegleb's board also has three problem types, but there are more SVSS problems possible (36 in all, see \cite{BBWiegleb}).
+Figure~\ref{fig5} shows the $6\times 6$ square board, which also has three problem types.
+In general, any square-lattice board will have three problem types.

-In triangular peg solitaire the situation is somewhat different.
-On the triangular board of side $n$, if $n \equiv 1 \pmod 3$, the board is not null-class and no complement problem can be solved (see Bell \cite{BellSol}).
-The only SVSS problem on the 10-hole triangular board that is solvable is of the form: vacate $(0,1)$ finish at $(1,1)$.
-This gives only one type of problem that is solvable (see Figure~\ref{fig6}a), and any problem starting from an unmarked hole in Figure~\ref{fig6}a cannot be solved to one peg (even if you are allowed to rotate and flip the board).
+In triangular peg solitaire the situation is somewhat different, for one thing there is only one type of problem, Type A. On the triangle board of side $n$, if $n \equiv 1 \pmod 3$, the board is not null-class and no complement problem can be solved (see Bell \cite{BellSol}).
+The only SVSS problem on the 10-hole triangle board that is solvable is of the form: vacate $(0,1)$ finish at $(1,1)$.
+This gives only one type of problem that is solvable (see Figure~\ref{fig6}a), and any problem starting from an unmarked hole in Figure~\ref{fig6}a cannot be solved to one peg.

-The 15-hole triangular board is null-class (Figure~\ref{fig6}b).
-Here there are 4 different starting locations, the ``standard starting holes" for each of the 4 are shaded.
-The fact that there is only one type indicates that all problems on this board are all interrelated.
+The 15-hole triangle board is null-class (Figure~\ref{fig6}b).
+Here there are 4 different starting locations, the ``standard starting vacancies" for each of the 4 are shaded.
+Again all problems are of type A, in a sense all problems on this board are interrelated (we shall see that they all must be considered together).